There are obvious difficulties with the project scope.

 However, it is only used internally and never goes to the customer.
 Then we decompose the work to the activities and estimate the project.
-We use bottom-up estimation technique.
+We use a bottom-up estimation technique.

 Now comes the first expectations check.
 We present estimates for the project.
 You see, there is apparently a lack of transparency here.
 The customer does not know what work we actually estimated.

 If the estimate is close to customer’s expectations, he will not dig into the details.
 He is ready to spend that amount of money and time already.
 They do not want to waste their precious time.